andraskindler/quickscroll/README.md

 Other notices
 =============

-The lowest supported API level is 8 (FroYo)
+The lowest supported API level is 11 (Honeycomb)

 Developed by **Andras Kindler** (andraskindler@gmail.com)